Made with simple ingredients and real chocolate, this easy recipe for Hot Chocolate is rich and creamy and comes

 - In a medium saucepan, heat the milk and sweetener of your choice over medium-low heat until it just warms.
-You do want your milk to come to a boil or a hard simmer as this will scorch the milk.
+You do not want your milk to come to a boil or a hard simmer as this will scorch the milk.
 Keeping the heat at medium-low and whisking constantly will help prevent this from happening.

-- Once the milk is warm to touch, remove about ¼ cup of the milk and pour over the cocoa powder.
+- Once the milk is warm to the touch, ladle out ¼ cup of the warm milk and pour over the cocoa powder.
 Whisk well until the cocoa powder is fully incorporated and dissolved into the milk and forms a paste-like consistency.
 This extra step will make it much easier for the cocoa to fully dissolve in your milk.